brentsimmons/inessential.com/posts/2019/08/20/immunization.markdown

 * It should be free.
 * You’d think they would have updated the design — but it looks *exactly* like NetNewsWire of old.
 * Why the hell would they build on that aging code base from Black Pixel?
 I heard it doesn't even use ARC.
+* No way to sync?
+What’s their actual problem?

 See?
 The actual feedback will be nicer than the stuff we thought up.
 This provides a bit of immunization. :)